CHELSEA FLOWER SHOW

 In the afternoon we’ll tour Chenies Manor House and Gardens, a historic and distinguished Tudor manor house with award-winning gardens which are considered one of England’s most beautiful gardens.
 Chenies is a past winner of the Historic Houses Association / Christie’s “Garden of the Year” Award.

-Friday morning we’ll rise early to be among the first visitors to enter the Royal Horticulture Society’s Chelsea Flower Show with our private horticulture/garden guide.
+We’ll rise early to be among the first visitors to enter the Royal Horticulture Society’s Chelsea Flower Show with our private horticulture/garden guide.
 We'll take a private transfer from the hotel for a short drive to experience a memorable day visiting the RHS Chelsea Flower Show, the world’s most prestigious flower show, that attracts gardening enthusiasts and designers from all corners of the world.
 The show is held in the middle of London at the Royal Hospital Chelsea.
 We’ll see the show’s highlights, including Best in Show, Best Fresh Garden and Best Artisan Garden… and we'll tour the Great Pavilion that has more than 100 colorful exhibits from the world’s best nurseries, growers and florists.
 It will be a treasured day to remember for all flower lovers!

 The afternoon will be open for personal free time to tour the flower show at your leisure... visit London landmarks and museums… go shopping in London’s fabulous boutiques and department stores… or have a relaxing lunch.